leonardocustodio/blockchain-commons-ts/README.md

 # Blockchain Commons - TypeScript

-A comprehensive TypeScript monorepo implementing Blockchain Commons specifications for cryptographic data encoding, privacy-preserving envelopes, and secure information structures.
+A comprehensive TypeScript monorepo implementing Blockchain Commons specifications for cryptographic data encoding, uniform resources, and secure information structures.

 This repository contains TypeScript implementations of specifications developed by [Blockchain Commons](https://www.blockchaincommons.com/), a research and development cooperative of blockchain and digital asset developers.